-Designation Details State Nodal • Coordinate the State level Task Force Meetings to develop a Officer- Health Adaptation Plan on Air pollution and Health as a part of Climate the State Action Plan on Climate Change and Human Health Change (SAPCCHH) • Undertake situational analysis of health impacts in the context of air pollution: Reports/ documents/ policies developed related to air

-District pollution and health undertaken in various programmes and in other departments in the UT.
-AQI Monitors installed (CPCB/SPCB// SAFAR) Hot spot sites in the context of air pollution Identification and capacity building of Human Resources Professionals from Medical Colleges, Directorate of Health, and Institutes working related to air pollution, NGOs etc. Notification of designated Nodal Officers at every level i.e. district / block Identification of nodal officers from the designated sentine hospitals Capacity Building of Nodal Officers and other healt professionals and Community Health Workers- ASHAs, AWW IEC Development and Dissemination Plan Development and Dissemination of Health Advisories Surveillance establishment in the context of air pollution Hospital Preparedness related to air pollution Timely issue of warnings to hotspots areas, health professionals, and vulnerable and general population To coordinate with the district nodal officers for overall periodic reviews, Supervision, Monitoring and Evaluation of the identified activities being carried out at all levels - State, District, Block, Town and Village/ward To develop a Health Adaptation Plan on Air pollution and Nodal Health as a part of the DAPCCHH Officer- • To undertake situational analysis on air pollution and health at Climate the district level

-Change Review and approval of reports/ documents/policies developed related to air pollution and health • Review of data from the AQI Monitors installed in the district (CPCB/SPCB/SAFAR or NCAP) Human Resource identification and appointment- Professionals from Medical Colleges, Training Institutes Notification of designated Nodal Officers at every levels •Capacity building of Medical Officers, health professionals, & community health workers- ASHAs, AWWs IEC Dissemination Plan Dissemination of Health Advisories Surveillance establishment and reporting Healthcare facilities preparedness • Timely issue of warning/ alerts to hotspot's areas, health professionals, and vulnerable and general population • Periodic reviews, supervision and monitoring of the identified activities • IEC, capacity building, surveillance, preparedness of healthcare facilities Block • Implementation of the identified activities on air pollution and Medical health as per DAPCCHH or in consultation with DNO-CC/SNO- Officer CC • Capacity building of the Medical officers, Nursing officers, Pharmacists, Communities health officers/workers Integrate and coordinate to get support from RashtriyaBalSwasthyaKaryakram and Rashtriya Kishore SwasthyaKaryakram
+CI No Designation Dotaile Sl.
+No. Designation Details 1.
+State Nodal Officer- Climate Change Coordinate the State level Task Force Meetings to develop a Health Adaptation Plan on Air pollution and Health as a part of the State Action Plan on Climate Change and Human Health (SAPCCHH) Undertake situational analysis of health impacts in the context air pollution: Reports/documents/policies developed related to air pollution and health undertaken in various programmes and in other departments in the UT.
+AQI Monitors installed (CPCB/SPCB// SAFAR) Hot spot sites in the context of air pollution Identification and capacity building of Human Resources Professionals from Medical Colleges, Directorate of Health, and Institutes working related to air pollution, NGOs etc. Notification of designated Nodal Officers at every level i.e. district / block Identification of nodal officers from the designated sentinel hospitals Capacity Building of Nodal Officers and other health professionals and 2.
+District Nodal Officer- Climate Change carried out at all levels - State, District, Block, Town and Village/ward To develop a Health Adaptation Plan on Air pollution and Health as a part of the DAPCCHH To undertake situational analysis on air pollution and health at the district level Review and approval of reports/ documents/policies developed related to air pollution and health Review of data from the AQI Monitors installed in the district (CPCB/SPCB/SAFAR or NCAP) Human Resource identification and appointment: Professionals from Medical Colleges, Training Institutes Notification of designated Nodal Officers at every levels Capacity building of Medical Officers, health professionals, & community health workers- ASHAs, AWWs

-IEC dissemination for increasing awareness Health advisories dissemination Hospital preparedness for public health emergencies related to air pollution Supervision and monitoring of surveillance activities, if any sentinel hospitals are involved in the block Community Community level public awareness generation on health effects Health of air pollution, and ways to protect and prevent health workers at problems the Village ASHAs - Level/ a.
-Awareness generation at the community level on the sources of Ward Level air pollution, health problems, and ways to protect and prevent air pollution b.
-Organize campaigns particularly on health problems of women and children related to air pollution AWWs - (Through CDPO): At the Anganwadicentres, during immunizations sessions, awareness generation on the sources of air pollution in the household and outside, its health problems particularly on women and children and ways to address them.
+SI.
+No. Designation Details IEC Dissemination Plan Dissemination of Health Advisories Surveillance establishment and reporting Healthcare facilities preparedness Timely issue of warning/ alerts to hotspot's areas, health professionals, and vulnerable and general population Periodic reviews, supervision and monitoring of the identified activities IEC, capacity building, surveillance, preparedness of healthcare facilities 3.
+Block Medical Officer Implementation of the identified activities on air pollution and health as per DAPCCHH or in consultation with DNO-CC/SNO-CC Capacity building of the Medical officers, Nursing officers, Pharmacists, Communities health officers/workers Integrate and coordinate to get support from Rashtriya Bal Swasthya Karyakram and Rashtriya Kishore Swasthya Karyakram IEC dissemination for increasing awareness Health advisories dissemination Hospital preparedness for public health emergencies related to air pollution Supervision and monitoring of surveillance activities, if any sentinel hospitals are involved in the block 4.
+Community Health workers at the Village Level/ Ward Level Community level public awareness generation on health effects of air pollution, and ways to protect and prevent health problems ASHAs a.
+Awareness generation at the community level on the sources of air pollution, health problems, and ways to protect and prevent air pollution b.
+Organize campaigns particularly on health problems of women and children related to air pollution AWWs - (Through CDPO): At the Anganwadi centres, during immunizations sessions, awareness generation on the sources of air pollution in the household and outside, its health problems particularly on women and children and ways to address them.